MikHulk/musipi/README.md

-This is a simple stream selector for [mpg123](https://www.mpg123.de/) with a web interface for an rpi3.
+This is a simple stream selector for [mpg123](https://www.mpg123.de/) with a web interface for a rpi3.

 It's not production ready.
 Lakes lot of thing: authentication, ssl, etc...
 It was helpful on my local LAN, but definitely not something to put on the internet.
 (Or maybe for a kind of social experience, I don't know).